Stephen Cody

 Send a Message

-With support from the National Science Foundation and The John D. and Catherine T. MacArthur Foundation, Professor Cody has conducted empirical studies in Democratic Republic of Congo, Ivory Coast, Kenya, the Netherlands, Uganda, and the United States.
-His work has appeared in the Chicago Journal of International Law, Virginia Journal of International Law, Cornell Journal of International Law, University of Pennsylvania Journal of Law and Public Affairs, and books published by Cambridge University Press, Routledge, Oxford University Press, and University of California Press.
+Cody's scholarship has appeared in law reviews, peer reviewed journals, and books published by Cambridge University Press, Oxford University Press, and University of California Press.
+With support from the National Science Foundation and The John D. and Catherine T. MacArthur Foundation, Cody has conducted empirical studies in Democratic Republic of Congo, Ivory Coast, Kenya, the Netherlands, Uganda, and the United States.

-Before coming to Suffolk Law, Professor Cody was a research director at Berkeley Law’s Human Rights Center and served as a Special Assistant United States Attorney in the United States Attorney’s Office for the Eastern District of California.
-He also clerked for the senior judges in the criminal division of the District of Columbia Superior Court.
+Prior to joining the Suffolk Law faculty, Cody was a research director at Berkeley Law’s Human Rights Center, a Special Assistant United States Attorney in the United States Attorney’s Office for the Eastern District of California, and a law clerk in the criminal division of the District of Columbia Superior Court.

-Professor Cody teaches criminal law, criminal procedure, and courses on criminal justice reform and ocean protection.
-He has also taught courses on human rights, international criminal law, research methods, and civil procedure.
+Professor Cody teaches criminal law, criminal procedure, and ocean law.
+He has also taught courses on race and American law, international criminal law, research methods, and civil procedure.

 Education